Projected transverse momentum resummation in top-antitop pair production at LHC: Factorisation

 We are now ready to summarise the dynamic modes presiding over the virtual and real corrections to the $q_{\tau}$ spectra,

 In writing those momentum modes, the light-cone coordinate system has been applied, from which an arbitrary momentum $p^{\mu}$ are decomposed and reforged as

 Therein, $n_k$ and $\nbar_k$ are two light-like vectors with the normalisation conditions $n_k\cdot \nbar_k=2$ and $n^0_k=\nbar^0_k=1$.
 Throughout this paper, we will make use of the symbols $n$ ($\nbar$) and $n_{\mathrm{J}} $ to characterise the positive (negative) beam and jet directions, respectively.
 In accordance with Eq.~\eqref{eq:def:region:jet:parton}, at least one of the transverse components of the vector $n^{\mu}_{\mathrm{J}}$ should be non-vanishing.
 In establishing Eqs.~\eqref{eq:regions:soft}-\eqref{eq:regions:jets}, the offshellnesses of the collinear and soft fluctuations are assigned to be of $\order(\lambda^2_{\tau})$ so as to accommodate the projected transverse momentum.
-The hard-collinear degree of freedom, e.g.\ $k_{hc}\sim\Mttbar\,[\order(\lamtau),\order(1),\order(\sqrt{\lamtau})]_n$, is neglected in the analysis as it always results in a scaleless integral for the leading power accuracy investigated in this paper.
+The hard-collinear degree of freedom, e.g.,\ $k_{hc}\sim\Mttbar\,[\order(\lamtau),\order(1),\order(\sqrt{\lamtau})]_n$, is neglected in the analysis as it always results in a scaleless integral for the leading power accuracy investigated in this paper.

 By comparison with the calculations on $\done\sigma_{\ttbar}/\done\qT$ of \cite{Zhu:2012ts,Li:2013mia,Catani:2014qha,Bonciani:2015sha,Catani:2017tuc,Catani:2018mei}, in addition to the common pattern of the hard, beam-collinear, and soft regions, this work will also take into account the central jet mode as shown in Eq.~\eqref{eq:regions:jets}.
 For the low $\qT$ domain, the subleading nature of the jet region has been demonstrated in \cite{Collins:1980ui,Collins:1981uk} by analyzing the powers of the relevant PS surfaces.
-This conclusion is also expected to hold for our symmetric configuration in eq.~\eqref{eq:def:region:tt:sym}.
-Nevertheless, aside from the isotropic recoil, the region expansion strategy in Ref.~\cite{Jantzen:2011nz} also prompts the asymmetric posture of eq.~\eqref{eq:def:region:tt:asy} to participate into the $q_{\tau}$ spectra.
-Owing to the kinematical differences between the two, it is, however, not straightforward to apply the conclusions of \cite{Collins:1980ui,Collins:1981uk} to the contributions induced by Eq.~\eqref{eq:def:region:tt:asy}.
-In view of this, we will revisit the power rules of all the relevant configurations conducted by Eqs.~\eqref{eq:def:region:tt:sym}-\eqref{eq:def:region:tt:asy} and Eqs.~\eqref{eq:regions:hard}-\eqref{eq:regions:jets} in the following subsections.
+This conclusion is also expected to hold for our symmetric configuration in Eq.~\eqref{eq:def:region:tt:sym}.